Information for lawyers

 When to apply for Big Case Management

-- You must also notify the DAD if you believe the preliminary hearing is likely to take two weeks or more.
+- the preliminary hearing is likely to exceed two weeks.

 How to apply

-- Any information disclosed in the opinion letter, and all discussions between the case managing district area director and counsel in the BCM meeting is treated as confidential, and solicitor client privilege is protected.
+Please note that all information disclosed in the opinion letter, and discussions between the case manager and counsel in the BCM meeting, are treated as confidential, and are protected by solicitor client privilege.

-- After the meeting, the decision regarding the budget and the acceptance of the matter into BCM is given to counsel in writing by the DAD.
+- After the meeting, the decision regarding the budget and the acceptance of the matter into BCM is given to counsel in writing.
 Until confirmation is received in writing, the regular tariff maximums apply.

 - There is no appeal from a refusal of admission into BCM.
 You are entitled to re‑apply if there is a change in circumstance.

-- If a case is accepted into BCM, you will be provided with a number of preparation hours before and during the proceeding on a per diem basis.
-Any misunderstanding about the budget should be brought to the attention of the case managing district area director
+- If a case is accepted into the BCM program, you will be provided with a number of hours to prepare for the proceeding.
+Per diem hours will be allocated for preparation during the proceeding.
+Any questions about the budget should be brought to the attention of the case manager.

-- If a case is admitted into BCM, but you are unsatisfied with the authorization of time, you can write a letter of appeal to the president of Legal Aid Ontario, (copied to the director, Big Case Management)
+- If you are unsatisfied with the budget, you can write a letter of appeal to the president of Legal Aid Ontario, (copied to the director, Big Case Management)